Polkadot-Blockchain-Academy/spv-bridge-assignment/README.md

 This assignment covers material from Module 3: Blockchain and Module 4: Smart Contracts.
 In it, you will build a btc-relay-like on-chain bridge smart contract.
-You will build this bridge twice in two different smart contracting languages of your choosing.
+You will build this bridge in FIXME decide whether it is (BOTH wasm and evm, EITHER wasm or evm, JUST use solidity).

-## An Evm Language
+## Solidity

 For your first implementation, you need to use a language that targets the EVM.
 This basically means Solidity or Vyper (although if you know some esoteric evm language, you are welcome to use that as well).

-## A Wasm Language
+## ink!

 For your second implementation, you need to use a language that targets wasm (the pallet-contracts interface).
 This basically means either ink! or ask (although, again, more exotic ones are also welcome).